Find Affordable College Courses

 29% Women

-During the 2020-2021 academic year, 92 students graduated with a bachelor's degree in computer and information sciences from USFCA.
-About 71% were men and 29% were women.
-The typical computer and information sciences bachelor's degree program is made up of only 25% women.
-So female students are more repesented at USFCA since its program graduates 4% more women than average.
+For the most recent academic year available, 71% of computer & information sciences bachelor's degrees went to men and 29% went to women.
+The typical computer & information sciences bachelor's degree program is made up of only 27% women.
+So female students are more repesented at USFCA since its program graduates 2% more women than average.

 undefined

-Prospective students may be interested in knowing that this school graduates 11% more racial-ethnic minorities in its computer and information sciences bachelor's program than the national average.*
+Prospective students may be interested in knowing that this school graduates 23% more racial-ethnic minorities in its computer & information sciences bachelor's program than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from University of San Francisco with a bachelor's in computer and information sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from University of San Francisco with a bachelor's in computer & information sciences.

 undefined